 4. Submit evidence of required practicum using forms found in Option B.

 5. Upon receipt of the application, information to apply to sit for the state and national examinations will be provided to you.

 The website provides you the Course Review Request forms for candidates to petition the board and seek waiver of similar courses required for all candidates.
 The instructions provide the individual course requirement and need to be filled out completely.
 You may call the office for a preliminary review of previously Board-approved individual courses.

-The board allows for certain reductions in the 400 hour requirement based on previous health care employment.
-The document to review is found under Course Review and also Option B of the Application which provides credit for previous work experience.
-At this time, Assisted Living experience does not count towards a reduction in the practicum hours.
+The board allows for certain reductions based on validation of previous health care employment.
+The document to review those definitions is found under Course Review and also Option B of the Application which provides credit for previous work experience.

 The application is valid for 18 months.
 You must complete all requirements or a new application will be required after 18 months.

 Option C lists out the requirements on the application and includes the following: